robinkarlberg/transfer.zip-blog/_posts/2024-07-28-best-mediafire-alternatives-to-store-files-in-2024.md

 [Transfer.zip](https://transfer.zip/) stands out as a highly versatile [open source](https://github.com/robinkarlberg/transfer.zip-web/) file sharing service with a range of features to cater to different user needs.
 One of its most attractive aspects is the *Quick Share* feature, which allows users to share **files of unlimited size without needing to create an account**.
 The caveat is that these files are only available as long as the browser window remains open, making it ideal for quick and temporary transfers.

-For users who prefer a more permanent solution, TransferZipoffers the option to create an account.
+For users who prefer a more permanent solution, Transfer.zip offers the option to create an account.
 With an account, users can upload files up to 1GB in size, and these **files will stay available forever**.
 And by forever, they truly mean forever.
-Using the permanent transfers feature of TransferZipis ideal for small organizations or users who want to provide files to their audience.
+Using the permanent transfers feature of Transfer.zip is ideal for small organizations or users who want to provide files to their audience.
 The download pages can be customized with a title and description, enhancing trust and aligning with your organization's branding.

 Security is a top priority for Transfer.zip.
-The "quick share" feature uses **end-to-end encryption**, ensuring that files are securely transferred and only accessible to the intended recipients, not even TransferZipthemselves can decrypt the data.
+The "quick share" feature uses **end-to-end encryption**, ensuring that files are securely transferred and only accessible to the intended recipients, not even Transfer.zip themselves can decrypt the data.
 When using an account, files are protected with AES-256 bit encryption, providing robust security for your permanent transfers.
 Additionally, the service is open source and contains limited ads, contributing to a more user-friendly experience.

 #### Good
 - **Unlimited file size with *Quick Share***